virtualstaticvoid/heroku-buildpack-r/README.md

 For example, this command runs R within the chroot context:

-`fakechroot fakeroot chroot /app/.root /usr/bin/R --no-save`
+`fakechroot fakeroot chroot /app/.root /usr/bin/R --no-save ...`

+Or, for running Rscript:

+`fakechroot fakeroot chroot /app/.root /usr/bin/Rscript ...`

 *NOTE:* During tests of the buildpack, the `normalizePath` R function failed for the symlinked `/app` path within the chroot context, so it is overridden in the [`Rprofile.site`](bin/Rprofile.site) file in order to work correctly, however YMMV if you use additional symlinks within `/app` of your application.